Time Management Tips for Homeschooling Teachers

 We can see why time is important in the kitchen – you get anything you like to eat or drink done perfectly every time!

-As you can see from the video, when students improve their time management skills, they can share more with others and do more inside the class.
+As you can see from the video, when children improve their time management skills, they can share more with others and do more inside the class.

 These recommended ways don’t have to be in any particular order.